Stop littering - save the Nature!

 1) creating a government campaign ("THINK!") to increase public awareness about littering, damaging the Nature by doing so and the fines

-2) consider obligitory switching to reusable plastic and glass bottles with charging the deposit for it.
+2) consider obligitory switching to reusable plastic and glass bottles ASAP with charging the deposit for it.
 These scheme successfully works for the decades in countries like Netherlands and Germany.
+Recent Coca Cola UK campaign about 'inventing' reusable bottle is intentionally misleading and aims to delay its implementation, to generate more profit at the expense of further damage to the Nature.

 3) increasing the fines for littering to a minimum of 2,000 GBP.
 It is still extremely unlikely that such fines will be issued (as catching the offender and getting the proof are extremely unlikely events) but this shall attract public attention to littering and make people think.
 The offenders have to pay the full cost of bringing them to Justice plus the fine.
 None of Taxpayers' money shall not be covering that, which explains the high fines.